Your home

 Here are some ways you can help us control pests on your property:

-• If you throw out pest-infested furniture or mattresses, wrap them in plastic before taking them out of your home.
+- If you throw out pest-infested furniture or mattresses, wrap them in plastic before taking them out of your home.
 Never leave these items in the hallway.
+You can ask your superintendent for plastic

 Pets

 We know how important your pet is to you and are happy to provide a pet-friendly environment.
-We follow City of Toronto bylaws regarding the number of pets allowed in a unit:
+We follow City of Toronto bylaws limit the number of pets you can have:

-• no more than six of any combination of dogs, cats, ferrets, and rabbits at any time in your home.
+no more than six of any combination of dogs, cats, ferrets, and rabbits at any time in your home.
+Service animals are not pets, but they are included in the allowable count of animals in your home.

 You are responsible for your pet’s behaviour.
 You are also responsible for the behaviour of any pet that your visitors bring.
 This includes excessive noise made by the pet, as well as cleaning up after the pet.

-• Scoop and bag your pet’s waste, every time.
-Dispose in an outdoor garbage bin.
+Stoop, scoop, and bag your pet’s waste every time.

-• Never throw cat litter or bird cage linings in the toilet.
-Use your garbage chute and double bag the litter or linings.
+Never throw cat litter or bird cage linings in the toilet.

-To find out if you need a license for your pet and for other rules about pets, call the City of Toronto at 416-338-7387 or review the Pet Licensing section of the website
+To find out if you need a license for your pet and for other rules about pets, call the City of Toronto at 416-338-7387 or review the Pet Licensing section of the website.
+You can also find out from the City

 Complaints about pets